Etiology of Prostatitis

 Bacterial prostatitis can be acute or chronic and is usually caused by typical urinary pathogens (eg, Klebsiella, Proteus, Escherichia coli) and possibly by Chlamydia.
 How these pathogens enter and infect the prostate is unknown.
 Chronic infections may be caused by sequestered bacteria that antibiotics have not eradicated.

 Nonbacterial prostatitis can be inflammatory or noninflammatory.
 The mechanism is unknown but may involve incomplete relaxation of the urinary sphincter and dyssynergic voiding.
-The resultant elevated urinary pressure may cause urine reflux into the prostate (triggering an inflammatory response) or increased pelvic autonomic activity leading to chronic pain (see Chronic Pain) without inflammation.
+The resultant elevated urinary pressure may cause urine reflux into the prostate (triggering an inflammatory response) or increased pelvic autonomic activity leading to chronic pain Chronic Pain Chronic pain is pain that persists or recurs for > 3 months, persists > 1 month after resolution of an acute tissue injury, or accompanies a nonhealing lesion.
+Causes include chronic disorders... read more without inflammation.

-Prostatitis is classified into 4 categories (see NIH Consensus Classification System for Prostatitis).
+Prostatitis is classified into 4 categories (see table NIH Consensus Classification System for Prostatitis ).
 These categories are differentiated by clinical findings and by the presence or absence of signs of infection and inflammation in 2 urine samples.
 The first sample is a midstream collection.
 Then digital prostate massage is done, and patients void immediately; the first 10 mL of urine constitutes the 2nd sample.
-Infection is defined by bacterial growth in urine culture; inflammation is defined by the presence of WBCs in urine.
+Infection is defined by bacterial growth in urine culture; inflammation is defined by the presence of white blood cells in urine.
 The use of the term prostatodynia for prostatitis without inflammation is discouraged.

 Acute bacterial prostatitis often causes such systemic symptoms as fever, chills, malaise, and myalgias.
 The prostate is exquisitely tender and focally or diffusely swollen, boggy, indurated, or a combination.
 A generalized sepsis syndrome may result, characterized by tachycardia, tachypnea, and sometimes hypotension.